pierre-jean/pierre-jean.github.io/source/_posts/2014-06-04-linux-boot-process.markdown

 You cannot modify the BIOS instructions by yourself (without flashing it), but in order to save some information (time, user preferences), the motherboard is shipped with a memory called *CMOS*.

 The CMOS will contains for instance an ordered list for the bootable devices.
-The BIOS will check the presence of each device of this list, and also if it contains a bootable media.
+The BIOS will check the presence of each device from this list, and also if it contains a bootable media.

 {% img /images/linux/boot_01.png %}